classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

     ---

-4. Then finally copy the webhook secret key from the Right side and add it on your website Admin Panel.
+4. Copy the webhook secret key from the right side and add it to your website Admin Panel.

     ---